 As a general rule, the more expensive the piercer, piercing shop or material, the better and safer they will be.
 (Although this is definitely not ALWAYS the case!)

-If you're looking to save some money, we suggest that you do not cut any corners and always have safety as your number when priority when thinking of getting a new piercing.
+If you’re looking to save some money, we suggest that you do not cut any corners and always have safety as your number one priority when thinking of getting a new piercing.

-Keep your eyes out for active discounts, as they can substantially cut your costs.
+Keep your eyes open for active discounts, as they can substantially cut your costs.

 Finally, do not be tempted by the lowest prices and decide to go to an inexperienced or unknown piercer- it may end up costing you more than just your money in the long-run.